chinmayto/cloudformation-gitops-with-codepipeline/README.md

 - Three environments: Development, Staging, and Production
 - One Git repository: Contains folders representing each environment
-- CloudFormation Nested Stacks: Used for modularizing common resources (like VPCs, IAM roles, and S3 buckets)
+- CloudFormation Nested Stacks: Used for modularizing common resources (like VPCs, IAM roles, and EC2 web server)
 - CodePipeline: Automates deployments by detecting changes in the GitHub repo and applying the appropriate CloudFormation templates
 - CodeBuild: Lints CloudFormation templates to ensure they are syntactically and structurally correct